 A full-fledged battle erupted the next day as Morgan’s men attempted to cross the Ohio River near Buffington Island.
 Union soldiers captured most of Morgan’s Raiders during the Battle of Buffington Island.
 Morgan and about 700 Rebels broke through the Union lines and fled north along the river, seeking a place to cross.
 They found an unprotected ford about twenty miles north of Buffington Island, where several hundred more Raiders forded the river before Union gunboats interceded.
 Morgan then led the rest of his men through several eastern Ohio counties before surrendering to federal forces at Salineville, in Columbiana County, on July 26, 1863.

-As the election of 1863 approached, Tod aspired to serve another term as governor, but the coalition that nominated him in 1861 was less enthusiastic.
-During his term, Tod antagonized Republicans, by appointing Democrats to several key state offices, by refusing to embrace President Lincoln’s Emancipation Proclamation, and by resisting efforts to enlist black soldiers.
+As the election of 1863 approached, Tod wanted to serve another term as governor, but the coalition that nominated him in 1861 was less enthusiastic.
+During his term, Tod antagonized Republicans, by appointing Democrats to several key state offices, refusing to embrace President Lincoln’s Emancipation Proclamation, and resisting efforts to enlist black soldiers.
 By 1863, Radical Republicans were not willing to support Tod’s re-nomination.
 Instead, the Unionists turned to another Democrat, John Brough (pronounced Bruff), who was more in tune with the war’s new anti-slavery direction.
 Like his predecessor, William Dennison, Tod accepted the circumstances and gracefully stepped aside.

 Despite being cast aside by the Unionists, Tod was a competent administrator during his one term in office.
 His efforts to provide for the needs of Ohio soldiers, including equipment, rations, transportation, pay, and health care, earned him the nickname, “the soldier’s friend.”
 Tod’s loyalty to Lincoln’s wartime policies also earned him the gratitude of the president.